JotaGil/CustomMimeMailParse/README.md

 It is based on the original project php-mime-mail-parser, hosted on: http://code.google.com/p/php-mime-mail-parser/

-I've introduced some changes that solve some issues that I've found using it.
+I've introduced changes that solve some issues I've found using it.
-Also, I've created and modified some functions that are useful to me.
+Also, I've created and modified some functions that seems useful.
 Removed funtions are why I haven't found necessary due changes made (f.e. inLine functions).

 Avoiding any incompatibility, this is published under same licenses as the original project is.